Welcome to Sacred Heart Parish

 At Sacred Heart Parish:

-Weekday Masses have resumed.
+Weekday Masses.
 Weekday Mass times at Sacred Heart are Tuesday, Thursday and Saturday mornings at 8:15am.
-(Wednesday and Friday weekday Masses will be held at St. Mary's Immaculate Conception church in Custer.)
-The pews will continue to be sanitized, and to minimize the cleaning we ask that during the weekday Masses that people sit in the front section pews before the walkthrough.
-Also, there is no need to register/ signup to attend a weekday Mass.
+(Wednesday and Friday weekday Masses are held at St. Mary's Immaculate Conception church in Custer.)
+There is no need to register/ signup to attend a weekday Mass.

 Our church is open daily, Monday through Sunday, from 7:00am-5:00pm for private prayer.
 Please use either the handicap or the front east side door for entry.

-Our office is now open to limited public visits.
+Our office is open to limited public visits.
 If possible, please continue to use telephone, e-mail, and the dropbox for nonessential items.
-If you need to come to the office, please call to schedule an appointment.
 Since our office does not lend itself to social distancing, please understand that we may ask to meet in another area of the church or ask for you to wear a mask.

 Weekly offerings may be mailed or dropped off at the parish office (use the drop box located on the parish porch) or placed in the receptacles located in church.
 Consider signing up for ACH withdrawl.
 The form and instructions can be downloaded from our site.